CodeNow/blog/_posts/2017-03-14-why-is-docker-swarm-consuming-all-available-ram?.md

 ---
 layout: post
-title: 'Why is Docker Swarm consuming all available RAM?'
+title: 'Why is Docker Swarm Consuming All Available RAM?'
 author: anand_p
 category: Engineering
 excerpt: 'A few weeks ago we were alerted that Docker Swarm was using over 8GB of RAM.
 Our investigation led us to discover an unexpected factor that determines its memory usage.
 After a bit of graphing and math, we were able to locate the code behind this unexpected behavior.'